funkygao/dpipe/README.md

 Performing "in-flight" processing of collected data, real time streaming analysis and alarming, and delivering the results to any number of destinations for further analysis.

-*   aimed to be swiss knife kind tool instead of a complex system.
-*   different from splunk which is basically a search engine.
-*   different from opentsdb which is metrics based while funpipe is event based.
-*   like logstash but can do more data manipulations and has feature of real time analysis.

 [![Build Status](https://travis-ci.org/funkygao/funpipe.png?branch=master)](https://travis-ci.org/funkygao/funpipe)

 ### Install

     go get github.com/funkygao/funpipe
     funpipe -h # help

-### Core Problems

-*   acquire some generated data
-*   process/collate said data for audience consumption
-*   deliver processed data to appropriate destination

 ### Features